 During the flowering stage of a plant’s life cycle, your plant will produce what it needs to reproduce: pollen and flowers.
 Males will produce pollen to pollinate the female plants’ flowers so they can keep producing more plants.
 In nature, plants know how long their life expectancy is, and when the sun goes from lighting them 18 hours down to 12 hours or shorter a plant will know that its life cycle is almost complete.
 When that’s the case plants will stop trying to “grow” leaves and branches, and instead, start to focus its energy on producing the means to bear offspring.
 To do this, plants are usually taking up more potassium and phosphorus.

 Pollination- Now, depending on the plant, the flowering stage can mean lots of things.
 In tomato plants and some flower varieties, this stage will produce pollen that will be given to itself to produce fruit and flowers that will begin the growth cycle all over again- these are “self-pollinating” plants.
-Other plants, like cannabis and fruit trees, have a male plant that shoots pollen out (or is available to a passer-by) that is taken in by the female flower to make seeds: the beginning of a plant’s life.
+Other plants, like fruit trees, have a male plant that shoots pollen out (or is available to a passer-by) that is taken in by the female flower to make seeds: the beginning of a plant’s life.
 Fruit and Propagation- The result of the flowering stage is to produce something that will carry seeds so that the species of plant can survive.
 In pine trees that means making male and female pine cones that will cross-pollinate and make more trees.
-Others, like fruit trees and medical flowers, produce fruit and flowers that are naturally eaten by an animal moving along.
+Others, like fruit trees and flowers, produce fruit and flowers that are naturally eaten by an animal moving along.
 Once the fruit- containing seeds- is eaten it is then digested by the animal and the “fertilizer” that comes from the animal is left on the ground to be watered and planted all over again.
 Some growers prefer to keep male and female plants separate to use the plant sex’s properties pure, while others like to crossbreed genetics of one plant into the other to make a new plant or tweak the property of a plant.

 Harvest: the Final Stage of Growth